sonic-net/SONiC/doc/mgmt/Management Framework.md

 24. Status is returned from DB access layer after performing commit operation.
 25. Write lock acquired in Step 3 is released.
 26. Final response is returned from the Translib infra to REST/GNMI.

+### 4.3 NETCONF <get> flow

+1. NETCONF <get> request from the NETCONF client is sent to the NETCONF Server.
+2. NETCONF Server invokes a common request handler.
+3. Authentication of the incoming request is performed.
+4. Request handler calls the Translib exposed GET API with the uri of the request.
+5. Translib infra gets the App module corresponding to the incoming uri.
+6. Translib infra calls the initialize function of the App module with the YGOT structures and path.
+App module caches them.
+7. Status retuned from App module.
+8. App module queries Transformer to translate the path to the Redis keys that need to be queried.
+9. Status returned from App module.
+10. Translib infra calls the processGet function on the App module
+11. App modules calls read APIs exposed by the DB access layer to read data from the Redis DB.
+12. Data is read from the Redis DB is returned to the App module
+13. App module fills the YGOT structure with the data from the Redis DB and validated the filled YGOT structure for the syntax.
+14. App module converts the YGOT structures to JSON format.
+15. IETF JSON payload is returned to the Translib infra.
+16. IETF JSON payload is returned to the request handler.
+17. Response is returned to NETCONF Server.
+18. NETCONF response is returned to the NETCONF client from the NETCONF gateway.

 ## 5 Developer Work flow
 Developer work flow differs for standard YANG (IETF/OpenConfig) vs proprietary YANG used for a feature.
 When a standards-based YANG model is chosen for a new feature, the associated Redis DB design should take the design of this model into account - the closer the mapping between these, then the less translation logic is required in the Management path.
 This simplifies the work flow as translation intelligence can be avoided as both Redis schema and NB YANG schema are aligned.